- 1. Healthy nutrition facts

 Something you won’t find on that label are the many phytonutrients contained in chia seeds.

-Phytonutrients are chemicals produced by plants which are not essential (or mandatory) vitamins we need to survive, yet they can still be extremely beneficial to our health and many diseases (4).
+Phytonutrients are chemicals produced by plants which are not essential (or mandatory) vitamins we need to survive, yet they can still be extremely beneficial to our health and many diseases.
+These contribute to its high antioxidant value.
+(4)

 - Chlorogenic Acid – Studies link this compound to slowing the release of glucose into the bloodstream after eating.
 This may help blood sugar spikes – especially for those with type 2 diabetes (5).
 Tip: To get even higher quantities of chlorogenic acid in your diet, try coffee, it’s in both caffeinated and decaf.